thoughtbot/superglue/docs/recipes.md

 end
 ```

-To make the dashboard of the page to load in typical async fashion.
-You would just enable deferment:
+To make the dashboard of the page to load in typical async fashion, enable deferment on the node:

 ```ruby
 json.dashboard(defer: :auto) do